 History of PFAS Testing in Grand Rapids vs. PFOS

-As part of the Unregulated Contaminate Monitoring Rule, the Grand Rapids Water System tested for PFAS-related compounds on four occasions in 2014, 2015, and 2017, and the results were non-detect.
+As part of the Unregulated Contaminate Monitoring Rule, we tested for PFAS-related compounds on four occasions in 2014, 2015, and 2017, and the results were non-detect.

 In 2018, and with improved test methods, we mirrored testing conducted by the state.
 Results were similar to that of the states.